ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 If they do not have good inbound liquidity themselves, then they fail to get paid for swap services and have no business model.

-Of course, current swap provider tend to be somewhat expensive, but mostly only because there is not enough competition among swap providers.
+Of course, current swap providers tend to be somewhat expensive, but mostly only because there is not enough competition among swap providers.
 And another reason is that onchain is expensive, and one hop is